-Researchers from UNAM were looking for a way to create whole slide images of rafters, chambered slides for holding water
+Researchers from UNAM were looking for a way to create whole slide images of rafters (chambered slides for holding water

-specimens.
-All of our competitor whole slide scanners had a design flaw - they depended on loading the slides
+specimens).
+All of our competitor whole slide scanners had a design flaw - slides had to be loaded into cartridges

 We’ve heard this story before, guidelines exist to limit the density of Helminth eggs in various environmental matrices,